 Arduino vs Raspberry Pi

-Arduino vs Raspberry Pi depends on the type of project you want to make, and your experience in programming.
-If you have no experience in programming or electronics, you will find the Arduino a steeper learning curve than the Pi as you will have to learn both at the same time.
-The Arduino has been around for quite a while now though and there are tons of useful tutorials around to get you started.
-If you have some basic experience in programming you should have no problem getting to grips with the Arduino.
+Choosing between Arduino or Raspberry Pi depends on the type of project you want to make, and your experience in programming.
+If you have no experience in programming or electronics, you will find the Arduino a steeper learning curve than the Pi as you will have to learn both skills at the same time.

 If you want to make a software project then the Pi is the way to go.
 The audio, video and internet capabilities make it the winner in this aspect.
 There's no need to attach external components, so there's no real need to learn electronics.
 The option to control electronics is a great addition, so you can control LEDs and relays as part of your project.
 As it's a Linux box, there's also a ton of source code out there to help get you up and running.